pierreduchemin/smsforward/README.md

 SMS Forward is a simple app that allows you to redirect SMS you receive on your phone to another device.

+This application have been developed to bypass regional limitations.
+Example: a service in country A requires a phone number from country A, but your phone number is from country B. You ask a friend from country A to install this app and you will be able to receive SMS from the service in country B. However, since this is a pretty simple application, it can also serve other purposes.

+Features:
+- Can handle multiple redirections
+- Global activation toggle

+SMS Forward is free, open source and without ads.

 It runs on Android 5.0 "Lollipop" (API 21) and later.

+This application is built using MVVM architecture.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"